-Son of ex-Somali political aide arrested over MP stabbing
+Son of former Somali PM's political aide arrested over stabbing of UK lawmaker

 Ali Harbi Ali, the son of an ex-media adviser to a former prime minister of Somalia, has been arrested by British police under anti-terrorism laws following the killing of lawmaker David Amess, a source close to the investigation and British media said.